Dr. Clemens M. Granskou ‘13

 Sonia C. Solomonson ‘61

-For exceptional achievement in the field of journalism, and for effective ministry in the church through inspirational writing and exemplification of the ideals of Waldorf College.
+For exceptional achievement in the field of journalism, and for effective ministry in the church through inspirational writing and exemplification of the ideals of Waldorf University.

 Dr. Irving Hall ‘52

-For dedicated service to country, community and church and for his Christian witness of putting faith into action, upholding the ideals of Waldorf College.
+For dedicated service to country, community and church and for his Christian witness of putting faith into action, upholding the ideals of Waldorf University.

 Thora Anderson Phelps ‘45